sayonetech/text-polarity-analyser/README.md

 ```sh
 python polarity_analyser.py
 ```
-If polarity is negative value then text is negative in nature else if polarity is positive its is positive in nature.
+Text is negative in nature if polarity is negative else text is positive in nature